waynodiablo/Oystercard/level_up/meta_programming.md

 # Meta-programming

-You'll hear the phrase Meta-programming thrown around a lot.
+You'll hear the phrase Meta-Programming thrown around a lot.
 Entire books are dedicated to the subject.
 In this short tutorial we'll touch on the basics and by the end create a small application.

 length: approximately 2-4 hours